MelodicTyper/coin/README.md

 I do not own any of the images in this website, and I believe all images used are under the Creative Commons Liscence according to Google Search.

 ## AI Usage
 I've found AI robs me of the joy of writing code, so for this project that was for fun, AI wrote 0 lines of code.
-I used it to help generate some ideas for actions in the game.
+I used it to help generate some ideas for actions in the game, and it helped with the config files for vercel and vite.